 top of page

-I learned something this week from my primary which made so much sense to me and hopefully will help me and someone here.
-So I get some scary low BP drops since Lyme caused by POTS.
-Took years to figure out , many failed medications and eventually found solutions to keep my electrolytes balanced and BP up to 100/60.
-I've managed well for 2 years.
-Most of the time.
+I get some scary low BP drops since I got Lyme, caused by POTS.
+It took years to figure out, with many failed medications.
+I eventually found solutions to keep my electrolytes balanced and my BP up to 100/60, and have mostly managed well for 2 years.

-Wow it is super hard to get it in I found.
-Yesterday I tried hard and realize by 4 pm I had probably only had 200mg (including electrolytes of 160) and had a very full container of salt left at bedtime.
-So in case you eat low sodium and don't realize you are, have low BP issues and feel like a drunk.
-Paying attention to this may help you.
-Sorry for length.
-But if this makes sense to you, maybe my rambling will help one person.
-See our POTS education post to learn more.
+Wow, it is hard!
+Yesterday I tried, and realized that by 4 pm I had probably only had 200mg (including electrolytes of 160) and had a very full container of salt left by bedtime.
+So, in case you eat low sodium too and don't realize, have low BP issues and feel like a drunk, paying attention to this may help you.
+Sorry for the length of this post, but hopefully it can help at least one person!

 Disclaimer: Rise Above Lyme makes no claims about any possible benefit of using any product mentioned within this site.
 Always consult with your doctor before adding anything.
 The information shared is based on personal experience, years of accumulated researched resources from Lyme Literate doctors and polls conducted within Lyme groups from actual patient experience using these solution ideas.